colinarelliott/armchair-expert/readme.md

 # Armchair Expert
 **A ReactPy App for chatting with an AI about specific provided documents, uses Haystack AI as a lightweight LLM Vector Database Builder**

+#### Core Functionality
+- Contains a ReactApp wrapper written in Python that delivers a quick and easy LLM experience you can train on your own documents of all kinds

+##### Extras
-- Simple implementation of a RAG (Retrieval Augmented Generator) model LLM that reads from Hugging Face models (`basicRAG.py`)
+- Simple implementation of a RAG (Retrieval Augmented Generator) model LLM that reads from Hugging Face models
-- OpenAI API Key Input Required in `.env` file or `$PATH`
-- `query.py` contains a simple call to the RAG model using a customizable query string
+- Contains a simple query function for the RAG model using a customizable query string

 ## Installation
 1. Install the Python Requirements